aninnda/SOEN342_PROJECT/documentation/iteration-3/LayoverPolicy.md

 1. bring the user from point A to point B, regardless of the time they take
 2. nonetheless display the shortest layover time given all combinations of start dates/route.

+## Policy

+Returned indirect connections will contain layovers that are:
+- no longer than 2 hours long, if the layover starts between 7 pm to 5 am (exclusive).
+- no longer than 5 hours long, if the layover starts between 5 am to 7 pm (inclusive).

+For connections with more than a single layover, the policy must apply to both layovers for it to be suggested.

+Additionally, indirect connections will respect the user's start/end date-time filters.